MorrisMotel/morrismotel-site/src/pages/posts/activate-windows-free.md

   - general-piracy
 ---

 The price for a new Windows activation license is usually around $140.
-There's almost always a way to get around that price tag though.
+Thankfully though, there's a way around that price tag.
 There are three working methods to activate Windows.
 Refer to the chart below to find which method will work best for your system.

 | **Activation Type** | **Supported Product** | **Activation Period** |
 |---------------------|:---------------------:|:---------------------:|